CyVerse-learning-materials/learning-materials-home/docs/ds/sftp.md

 !!!
 Note

     You can configure public-key authentication, that allows logging in without password.
-Please refer public-key authentication section below.
+Please refer [Public-key Authentication Section](#configuring-public-key-authentication) below.

 ------------------------------------------------------------------------